 I recently received an email from a former job seeker who said she landed a job after three years.
-I’ve also heard from other job seekers who landed jobs after more than a year after beginning their search.
+I’ve also heard from other job seekers who landed jobs after more than a year into their job search.
 What was the secret to their success?
 In one word, persistence.

 What we know about the job search is that there are new obstacles that make it difficult.
-I say this based on my experience in the job search when certain requirements were not expected of job seekers.
+I say this based on my experience in the job search when certain requirements were not expected of me.

-Having witnessed many job seekers struggle with their job search, I can say the job search is harder now than when I was unemployed.
+Having witnessed many job seekers struggle with their job search, I can say it is harder now than when I was unemployed.
 Here are six reasons why:

 1. The applicant tracking system (ATS) is more prevalent.
 One source says 127 people apply for entry-level positions and 89 apply for professional level positions.
 What this means is employers would have to read many résumés without the aid of an ATS.
 Instead, they rely on a “robot” that reads resumes and chooses the ones that are, theoretically, the best ones.

 The ATS relieves employers from reading more than 75% of résumés for a position.
 That’s the good news.
 The bad news is that job candidates must write keyword-rich résumés that get them past the ATS.
 And many qualified job seekers are unaware of this requirement.

 Writing tailored résumés for each job requires persistence.
 It’s easy to put together a generic résumé and send it to every position for which you apply.
 To modify your Summary, or re-write it entirely, and prioritize relevant accomplishments is entirely different.
 Only by doing this will you get past the ATS.